 “When we are working on a loss, we work in the blind, which is to say we don’t have any information about that person in order to avoid biasing our analyses,” Dr. Carrie Brown, who leads the DPAA USS Oklahoma project, said.
 "If you look around our workspaces, you will see many photographs hanging at our desks; these represent cases we have personally worked on.
 These photographs, along with those on the posters, serve as poignant reminders of who these men were."

-On Thursday, the agency announced the latest of the Oklahoma Unknowns had been identified: Navy Mess Attendant 1st Class Johnnie C. Laurie.
+The agency announced on July 15 Navy Mess Attendant 1st Class Johnnie C. Laurie.
 His identity was confirmed on July 2.
 Keeping with tradition, a rosette was placed next to his name.

-Laurie will be returned to his home state of Alabama and be reburied in Montevallo in October.
+Laurie was returned to his home state of Alabama and buried in Alabama National Cemetery in Alabama.

 For more information on the USS Oklahoma project, you can visit the Defense POW/MIA Accounting Agency's website.